StErMi/stermi.xyz/_posts/damn-vulnerable-defi-challenge-5-solution-the-rewarder.md

   url: '/assets/blog/ethereum.jpg'
 ---

+This is Part 5 of the ["Let’s play Damn Vulnerable DeFi CTF"](https://stermi.xyz/blog/lets-play-damn-vulnerable-defi) series, where I will explain how to solve each challenge.

-[Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/index.html) is the war game created by [@tinchoabbate](https://twitter.com/tinchoabbate) to learn offensive security of DeFi smart contracts.
+> [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/index.html) is the war game created by [@tinchoabbate](https://twitter.com/tinchoabbate) to learn offensive security of DeFi smart contracts.

-Throughout numerous challenges, you will build the skills to become a bug hunter or security auditor in the space.
+> Throughout numerous challenges, you will build the skills to become a bug hunter or security auditor in the space.

 ## Challenge #5  —  The rewarder